Kong/cloud-migration-journey/docs/explore/phase1.md

     <img src="../img/phase_1/4_insomnia_disputes.png" width="800" /></div>
 </p>

-This is the functionality (or the lack of) that we want to deprecate in favor for a new `Disputes Microservice` that offers more to our customers.
+This is the functionality (or the lack of) that we want to deprecate in favor for a new `Disputes Microservice` which will later offer more functionality to our customers.

 ## Closing and Recap